tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Why do we use a `testnet` to test our code?

- * **Answer** ether costs real money on `mainnet`, we don't want to waste real money testing code.
+ * **Answer** Ether costs real money on `mainnet`; we don't want to waste real money testing code.

- * **Answer** Until our code is fully tested we might not uncover certain bugs or potential security vulnerabilities; `testnet` gives us a way to run our code as if it's in production without it being in production.
+ * **Answer** Until our code is fully tested, we might not uncover certain bugs or potential security vulnerabilities; `testnet` gives us a way to run our code as if it's in production, without it being in production.

 Conclude class by congratulating students on learning the basics of a brand new programming language!
 Solidity is a highly sought after skill that many companies are interested in.